vinay-nb/vinay-nb/README.md

 ### Hi there, I'm Vinay Bhat 👋

-## I'm a MCA Student, Learner, MERN Stack Developer
+## I'm a MCA Student, Learner, Providing Solution to Problems with help of Code

-- 🔭 I’m currently working on my Portfolio Site!
+- 🔭 I’m currently working on android app and ML project!
 - 👯 Upskilling my problem solving skills
 - ⚡ Fun fact: I love to capture stunning landscape!!